VGrol/Openvpn-Proton-Bash-Connector/README.md

 ## Configuration
 Example of default US selection.
 ```
-		us) killall -SIGINT openvpn &
+		[uU][sS]) killall -SIGINT openvpn &
 			openvpn --config /etc/openvpn/client/us.protonvpn.com.udp1194.conf &
-			echo "United Statesselected, Connecting now."
+			echo "United States selected, Connecting now."
 			break;;
 ```
-To change the command that triggers this connection, replace the US) with Example).
+To change the command that triggers this connection, replace the [uU][sS]) with Example).
+The brackets simply provide an alternative input, [uU] for instance, results in both u and U being correct.
+In this case it is to implement insensitive capitalization.
 To change the location of the configuration file, replace /etc/openvpn/client/us.protonvpn.com.udp1194.conf with anything of your desire.
 This will need to be an OpenVPN compatible profile.

 If you wish to add more, add code segment above with your desired information.
 Make sure to add it before the * ) statement.